What’s a representative example

 It doesn’t include:

-- Any other fees such as default fees or transfer handing fees.
+- Any other fees such as default fees or transfer fees.

-- The actual credit line you might be offered.
+- The actual credit limit you might be offered.

 Having all lenders show consumers the same standardised key information means it’s easier to compare.

-While Representative APRs and Representative examples make it easier for consumers to compare one product against another, it isn’t the only consideration when choosing a credit card suitable for your needs.
-You need to bear in mind almost half of successful applicants won’t be offered the advertised rate.
+While representative APRs and representative examples make it easier for consumers to compare one product against another, it isn’t the only consideration when choosing a credit card suitable for your needs.

 If you’re looking for a balance or money transfer offer, you need to look out for introductory interest rates where you start off paying a low interest rate or no interest at all.
 The rate then usually increases after a certain amount of time.